 Probably the worst thing they’re going to do is suck all the delicious flavor out of your food, leaving it less tasty than it would have been had it not been shared with some six legged friends.
 In most cases I’ll just wash off any bug damage and remove any discoloration or unappetizing looking parts.
 The insects should come right off in the wash and the rest is just fine to eat.

 The Home Depot Canada and Grohe Canada have generously offered to give away a Grohe Veletto Single-Handle Pull-Down Spray Kitchen Faucet to a lucky Garden Therapy reader so you can wash up your produce with ease.
-To enter, simply leave a comment on this post by November 18, 2018.
-To be eligible, be sure you are also signed up for our newsletter to get news and special offers we don’t share anywhere else.
-This contest is open to residents of Canada, except Quebec and where prohibited.
+This contest s now closed.
+Congratulations to Georgia!

 More Posts You Might Like: